 Efficiency of Smart Meters

 Smart meters increase the energy efficiency of the electricity produced by utilities and consumed by energy customers (how smart meters increase energy efficiency for utilities and consumers is further detailed in the “Benefits of Smart Meters” section below).
-They can reduce customers’ energy bills, and reduce electrical energy demand with energy utilities produce for municipal grids (as seen in the examples in the “Case Studies” section below).
+They can reduce customers' energy bills, and reduce electrical energy demand with energy utilities produced for municipal grids (as seen in the examples in the “Case Studies” section below).

 Smart meters enable utilities and energy customers to produce and consume energy on a more efficient basis, where energy supply more accurately meets energy demand; as reported from data collected and transmitted.
-Not only is energy made more efficient with use of smart meters, energy use is effectively decreased with the implementation of smart meter technology.
+Not only is energy made more efficient with smart meters, energy use is effectively decreased with the implementation of smart meter technology.